google-site-verification: googlee16c7726ecc34510.html

 Puppy with toy

-Even though these kittens and puppies are generally eating on their own and active, they are still too young to be placed up for adoption.
+Even though these kittens and puppies are generally eating on their own and are active, they are still too young to be placed up for adoption.
 It's crucial that they go into a foster home to learn proper socializing skills that they will carry with them into their adult lives.
-In addition, it gives them the chance to experience plenty of playtime without being in the shelter environment.
+In addition, it allows them to experience plenty of playtime without being in the shelter environment.

 NURSING MOTHERS